 Scent is one of the most delicate yet powerful parts of the human sensory experience.
-It can evoke memories and give off strong vibes, which is probably why it’s become an indispensable part of our daily grooming routines.
+It can evoke memories and create emotion, which is probably why it’s become an indispensable part of our daily grooming routines.
 And with the explosion of thousands of brands on to the market, perfume has become an accessible luxury for most.

 Mega-brand and celebrity perfumes have dominated the fragrance scene for decades.
 After it launched in 1994, Calvin Klein’s CK One sold one bottle every 20 seconds and White Diamonds by Elizabeth Taylor has been a bestseller since its launch in 1991.
 However an increase in the popularity of niche perfumes is changing all this.
 It seems that we’re all a bit bored by traditional fragrances and their big budget campaigns; when more often than not it’s the same old stuff re-packaged in a glitzy new bottle with a new Hollywood face to plug the scent.
 Let’s take a moment to recall and shudder at the Brad Pitt for Chanel No.5 campaign which was by all accounts, puzzling at best and embarrassingly awful at worst.

 Meanwhile, artisanal perfume houses have risen from strength to strength.
 Before the explosion of “one size fits all” fragrances, backed by stories created by slick marketing teams in boardrooms, there were the centuries old perfume houses.
 They created unique blends of fragrant oils for royal families and nobility who could afford their made-to-measure scents.
 And now it seems we all want in on the action, using fragrance to express our unique personalities and moods.
 Here are five of the most stand-out fragrance makers that I’ve come across, that use the highest concentrations and the finest ingredients available.
 They’re complex, powerful and definitely not for everyone.